 This strawberry vegan trifle is an impressive dessert for any occasion!
-Vanilla sponge cake layered with strawberry jam, fresh fruit, custard and whipped cream.
+Vanilla sponge cake layered with strawberry jam, fresh fruit, custard and dairy-free whipped cream.

 Something exciting happened this week.
 I finally found a trifle bowl!

 I am aware I sound like a bit of a weirdo getting excited over a trifle bowl but trust me when I say it has been a long time coming!

 I’ve wanted to make a vegan trifle for the blog for SO long but could never find one of those beautiful, tall trifle bowls.
 At least, not unless I wanted to spend £30+ online with the risk of it arriving smashed into tiny pieces.

 But looking around my local Next store the other week, I spotted one!
 It was the last one on the shelf and it was exactly what I’d been looking for.

 Here’s the link for the glass trifle bowl if you’d like to buy it for your dairy-free trifle.
 If not, don’t worry!
 You totally don’t need a fancy bowl for it.
 It will taste just as scrumptious in a regular large bowl!

 I always remember having strawberry trifle with jelly in it when I was growing up.
 But now, as an adult, the thought of eating cake with jelly together gives me the creeps.

 I know some people have the fruit and jelly at the bottom without any cake but to me, the cake is the best part of a trifle!